The Basics of Astrology:

 + Ruling Planet: Moon

 People born under the sign of Cancer are romantic, emotional, and imaginative.
 They are ruled largely by their feelings.
 They are highly sensitive and easily hurt, but are able to fight back when pushed into a corner.
 They have the ability to charm and captivate others and use this to devastating effect when they know what they want.
-Because they’re incredibly tenacious, they ultimately achieve their goals.develop considerable psychic ability.
+Because they’re incredibly tenacious, they ultimately achieve their goals.A core concept in understanding astrology is that each sign is ruled by a particular planet, and Cancerians are ruled by the Moon, which emphasizes the sensitive, emotional side of their natures.
+Consequently, they may sometimes appear unwilling to commit in case they get hurt.
+Cancerians love the security of home and family, and they make extremely good parents.
+They can be self-indulgent and spend money freely, yet they’re also extremely good at getting a bargain.
+They are usually highly intuitive, and have the potential to develop considerable psychic ability.

 + July 23–August 22